Risks of Complication at Every Stage of Pregnancy

 Weeks 1 & 2

 During weeks 1 and 2, a woman is not actually pregnant because conception occurs about two weeks after the start of the last menstrual cycle.
 Physicians count forward 40 weeks from start of last menstrual cycle to establish the timeframe.
+One of the greatest risks to a pregnancy at this stage is a blighted ovum which causes about half of the miscarriages between two and six weeks (often before the woman knows she is pregnant).

 Fertilization, where the sperm and egg unite within the fallopian tubes, occurs at week 3 and the two forms a one-celled entity referred to as a zygote.
 It is possible for more than one egg to be released and fertilized or for the fertilized egg to split into two.
 Both scenarios can result in multiple zygotes.
 Shortly after fertilization, the zygote will divide into a cluster of cells, called a morula, while it travels down the fallopian tubes to the uterus where implantation occurs.